 Save, and then load the family back into your project and hey presto!

-Take a look at the Graitec PowerPack for Revit, which offers loads of great additional features.
+Take a look at the Graitec PowerPack for Revit, which offers loads of great additional features or Graitec and Autodesk structural analysis software as part of your BIM to Structural design and analysis workflows .
 Please send us a message now if you have any queries: